nigusekelile/HackBio_Internship/README.md

 Stage 2: Differential Gene Expression Analysis of a Glioblastoma dataset.
 Stage 3: Biomarker Discovery through Machine Learning and Differential Expression Analysis of Stomach Adenocarcinoma.
 Stage 4: Differential Gene Expression Analysis and Machine Learning of Gliomas.
+Stage 5: Project Preparation on Classification of Clinical Stages of Liver Cancer Using Machine Learning.

 ## Author
 Niguse Kelile Lema